richtastic/ff/src/3DR/wiki/app.md

 				- 'nearby' geometrically - neighbors
 				- has fewer neighbors than average
 				- views with direct dense edges were likely already searched well [& points merged]
+			----- sample points in view [100-1000 pts]
+					- find all views pointing in direction & not occluded
+					- look at relative percentages of all views reached
 	- ? no other optimizing ?
 	=> output to .bundle file [views + points]
 BA: